A strong identity

 Luxembourg City is also perfect for families, with its high concentration of educational centres of all levels, including a number of international schools: the European School, the Lycée Français and the Luxembourg International School.

-Together with the Ministry of Sustainable Development and Infrastructure (Ministère du développement durable et des infrastructures), the City also runs the new tram line that began operating in December 2017.
+Together with the Ministry for Mobility and Public Works (Ministère de la Mobilité et des Travaux publics), the City of Luxembourg also runs the new tram line that began operating in December 2017.

 Luxembourg City proudly continues its legacy as the cradle of the European Union.
 In the 1950s, the first European institution – the ECSC – based its headquarters in Luxembourg.

 The Grand Duchy was also one of the first signatories of the 1957 Treaty of Rome, which brought about the creation of the European Union.